rafaco/InAppDevTools/README.md

 ```

 ### Network Interceptor <a name="network"/>
-You can inspect network communications make by your app if you use Retrofit.
+If your app use Retrofit, you can inspect and report all network communications make by your app.
 To enable it, add our OkHttpClient to your api initialization class:
 ```java
 Retrofit retrofit = new Retrofit.Builder()
                 .baseUrl(BASE_URL)